wongwaituck/flareon_public/flareon2014/Challenge2/README.md

 # Challenge 2

 In this challenge, we are given a web page.
 Inspecting `home.html`, we find nothing interesting.
-However, we run a simple strings on `img/flare-on.png` and we find the following suspicious php code (formatted for sanity)
+However, we run a simple strings on `img/flare-on.png` and we find the following suspicious php code (formatted for sanity).

 ```
 <?php